L4w1i3t/Alter-Ego-AI/README.md

 ## Contact

-For questions, feedback, or contributions, please open an issue on the GitHub repository.
-As the project is still under development, direct contact information will be provided in future updates.
+For questions, feedback, or contributions, please open an issue on the repository.
+As the project is still under development and not publicly available, direct contact information will be provided in future updates.

 ---